Contextual Embedding-based Clustering to Identify Topics for Healthcare Service Improvement: Methodology

 \subsubsection{Gibbs Sampling Dirichlet Mixture Model (GSDMM)}

 Alongside LDA, we also implement the GSDMM for compliant topic identification.
 The integration of GSDMM is particularly significant given the nature of our data: most survey responses were brief, often comprising 1 to 3 sentences \cite{mazarura2016comparison}.
 GSDMM is uniquely suited for such short-texts, as it operates under the assumption that a single document predominantly expresses a single topic.
 This is a notable deviation from LDA's approach, where a document can encompass multiple topics, making LDA more suitable for longer texts \cite{guo2021improved}.
 The implementation of GSDMM involved modeling each document as a mixture of topics, with a single dominant topic assigned to each document.
-For a given document $d$, the topic $k$ is assigned based on the conditional probability $P(k \mid d)$, which is calculated using Equation \ref{eqGibs}.
+For a given document $d$, the topic $k$ is assigned based on the conditional probability $P(k∣d)$, which is calculated using Equation \ref{eqGibs}.
 In this equation, $n_{k,-d}$ represents the number of documents assigned to topic $k$, excluding the current document $d$; $N_{-d}$ is the total number of documents excluding $d$; $K$ is the total number of topics; is the count of word $n_{k,w}$ w in topic k; $n_{k}$ is the total number of words assigned to topic $k$; and $V$ is the vocabulary size.
 The hyperparameters $\alpha$ and $\beta$ serve as priors for the document-topic and topic-word distributions, respectively, analogous to their roles in LDA.
 Through iterative sampling, GSDMM converged to a stable distribution of topics across the documents, effectively capturing the dominant theme in each text fragment.